Greek War of Independence: Cyprus

-On 9 June 1821 3 ships sailed to Cyprus with Konstantinos Kanaris.
+On 9 June 1821, 3 ships sailed to Cyprus with Konstantinos Kanaris.
 They landed at Asprovrisi of Lapithou.
 Kanaris brought with him papers from the Filiki Etaireia and the ships were welcomed with rapturous applause and patriotic cries from the local Greeks of the area, who helped Kanaris and the soldiers from Cyprus as much as they could.

 Kanaris brought with him to mainland Greece, Cypriots who created the "Column of Cypriots" («Φάλαγγα των Κυπρίων»), led by General Chatzipetros, which fought with extraordinary heroism in Greece.
 In total, over 1000 Cypriots fought in the War of Independence, many of whom died.
 At Missolonghi many were killed, and at the Battle of Athens in 1827, around 130 were killed.
 General Chatzipetros, showing military decorations declared "These were given to me by the heroism and braveness of the Column of Cypriots".
 In the National Library, there is a list of 580 names of Cypriots who fought in the War between 1821 and 1829.

 The Cypriot battalion brought with them their own distinctive war banner, consisting of a white flag with a large blue cross, and the words GREEK FLAG OF THE MOTHERLAND CYPRUS emblazoned in the top left corner.
 The flag was hoisted on a wooden mast, carved and pointed at the end to act as a lance in battle.
-The legendary battle flag is currently stored at the National Historical Museum of Athens.
+It is currently stored at the National Historical Museum of Athens.

 Throughout the War of Independence, supplies were brought from Cyprus by the Filiki Etairia to aid the Greek struggle.
 The Greeks of Cyprus underwent great risk to provide these supplies, and secretly load them onto boats arriving at intervals from Greece, as the Ottoman rulers in Cyprus at the time were very wary of Cypriot insurgency and sentenced to death any Greek Cypriots found aiding the Greek cause.
 Incidences of these secret loading trips from Cyprus were recorded by the French consul to Cyprus, Mechain.

 Back in Cyprus during the war, the local population suffered greatly at the hands of the Ottoman rulers of the islands, who were quick to act with great severity at any act of patriotism and sympathy of the Greeks of Cyprus to the Revolution, fearing a similar uprising in Cyprus.
 The religious leader of the Greeks of the island at the time, Archbishop Kyprianos was initiated into the Filiki Etairia in 1818 and had promised to aid the cause of the Greek Helladites with food and money.